 Pet Partners recently released a White Paper on animal-related engagement, defining it as “[a]ny engagement opportunity that allows participants the benefits of the human-animal bond by encouraging the remembrance of feelings that are commonly associated with interaction with an animal”.
 The paper indicates that virtual visits are showing promise to be beneficial to human health and so too are other types of activities that draw on fond animal memories.
 Our team has also drawn on it's own research in the therapy dog area to transition to on-line visiting, including a hospital emergency department, methadone clinic, veterans’ care facility, prisons and other forensic facilities, and the university campus.

-Our evaluation results for the online program have been submitted for peer reviewed publication.
+Our evaluation results for the online program have been accepted for peer reviewed publication in Animals and will be available soon -- "A Commentary about Lessons Learned: Transitioning a Therapy Dog Program Online during the COVID-19 Pandemic”.
 We undertook a combined process-outcome evaluation followed by a needs assessment over a three-month period.
 Our first process-outcome questionnaire was designed to assess participant opinion and experiences with the PAWS Your Stress online program.
 Highlights of our findings are available in two infographics here.
 Our second needs assessment questionnaire assessed participant needs and preferences regarding program implementation to help inform future programming.
 An infographic highlighting the results can be found here.

 A great big thank you to the PAWS Your Stress therapy dog teams who are boldly contributing to our campus community.
 One Health is a signature area at the University of Saskatchewan, promoting teamwork for the optimal health of people, animals and the environment.
 In turn, PAWS Your Stress is supporting the University of Saskatchewan 2025 plan - nīkānītān manācihitowinihk (Cree) ni manachīhitoonaan (Michif), meaning “Let us lead with respect”.
 As this plan says, "As a community,we have a shared responsibility to honour and join in the journey or reconciliation".